 Applications for the rating require 40 hours instrument training and experience, 10 hours of which must be at an ATO such as Cambridge Aero Club.

-We can cater for simply this ATO element or the practical course in its entirety.
+We cater for this ATO element or the practical course in its entirety.
 Credit can be given for previous training (up to 30 hours) such as an IMC rating (15 hours) and instrument time as P1.
 When counting previous experience, hours may be credited based upon prior experience of flight under IFR in IMC gained via:

-a) Instrument instruction by an IRI(A) or FI(A) qualified to give IR instruction on the aircraft type used or
+a) Instrument instruction by an IRI(A) or FI(A) qualified to give IR instruction on the aircraft type used or-

 b) Prior flight time under IFR as PIC on aeroplanes under a rating providing the privileges to fly IFR under IMC.

 Up to 15 hours may be credited in instances where applicants have prior instrument instruction – other than identified above – by an FI(A) who – at the time of training – has a “No instrument instruction restriction” and no current IR.

 On completion of training, the student must have a minimum of 40 credited hours IFR time, of which at least twenty-five hours must be by dual instruction, and 10 hours must be in an ATO.

 The CBIR written exams are based on a reduced theoretical knowledge subset, ensuring they are suitable for private pilots operating light aircraft, i.e., you don’t waste time learning about jets and high-performance aircraft systems.